Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps XMMWORD PTR [rsp],xmm3
 ```

-Shortest and probably best code was generated for Mango, this is one instruction less than previous one:
+The shortest and probably the best code was generated for Mango, this is one instruction less than the previous one:

 ```x86asm
 mov    rax,QWORD PTR [rsp+0x10]